 “Don’t give up.
 And even if you GAVE up…doesn’t mean you’re done.
 Just get back up.” – Emily Francis

-You can listen to the show at that link, or in iTunes or Soundcloud.
+You can listen to the show at that link, or on your favorite podcast app.

 But the reality is that that many of our new arrival students did not pass some of their state assessments needed for graduation.
 Of course, we can only graduate the students who have enough credits and meet the state’s requirements which include several standardized assessments.
 And the nature of working with new arrival students is that they may not be able to master the content and language to graduate on time with their peers.
 But it doesn’t mean that they can’t and it doesn’t mean that they won’t.